 Can I claim for a psychological injury?

 Often people suffer in an emotional sense after a car accident.
 It can depend on the severity of the accident, but it is quite common to feel distressed and suffer psychologically, as well as in a physical way.
 Compared to the phrase ‘personal injury claim’, this makes no mention of physical injury as opposed to psychological injury.
 In short, you may have a case to bring for such an injury, depending on the circumstances and severity of your accident.

 What’s the potential for winning compensation?

 It is important to speak with a professional solicitor if you wish to bring a claim for compensation following a car accident.
 Not all cases can include claims for psychological injury.
 Generally speaking, it is the more serious accidents that result in such a claim being made, and being successful.

 Consider the difference between breaking an arm that heals quite easily and suffering brain trauma as the result of a serious accident.
 It is fairly obvious that psychological injury would indeed occur in the second instance and not in the first.
 Of course, every case is dealt with on a separate basis, so there may be instances where a relatively minor accident incurs more trauma.
 This may occur if you received minor injuries but witnessed someone else being gravely injured in the same accident.

 I want more information on starting a claim

-If you feel you have a case for the psychological impact of a car accident you were in, consult our experienced solicitors for advice today.
-There is no fee or obligation and you will get the answers you are looking for.
-We will be able to help you bring a case to receive compensation for your accident if it was not your fault.
+If you feel you have a case for the psychological impact of a car accident you were in, consult an experienced injury solicitor for advice today.
+There is usually no fee or obligation and you will get the answers you are looking for.
+They will be able to help you bring a case to receive compensation for your accident if it was not your fault.
 It is always worth enquiring about the details of your accident instead of assuming you cannot claim, when you could in fact have a good case for doing so.